Visit the Anatomical Museum

 There are six flights of stairs up to the museum.
 The route will be well signposted.

-There are two disabled parking spaces in the courtyard in front of the museum entrance at Doorway 3.
+There are two disabled parking spaces situated on the left side of the courtyard and close to the museum entrance at Doorway 3.

-The toilets incuding accessible toilets are on the first and ground floors.
-Please ask the museum staff for further information or for assistance.
+The toilets including accessible toilets are situated on the ground and first floors.
+Please ask museum staff for directions or for assistance.